 - Teaches how to ask the right questions

-Hopefully, these questions will help you guide our little problem solvers!
+Hopefully, these open-ended question examples for students will help you guide our little problem solvers!

-One major point of asking children open-ended questions is to gather information.
+One central point of asking children open-ended questions for kids of all ages is to gather information.

 - What would happen if…

 - I wonder what…